Meet our Meow Mail sponsored cat of the month, Griffin!

 They rely on donations from kind-hearted individuals to continue saving cats & kittens that have suffered from neglect, abuse, or abandonment.

-By donating as little as $10, you’ll be mailed a progress picture and personalized letter with heartwarming updates on how your donation changed Griffin’s life.
+By donating as little as $10, you’ll be sent a progress picture and heartwarming update on how your donation changed a senior cat’s life.

 Please consider making a recurring donation to receive Meow Mail each month for future cats and kittens in critical condition.

-Follow Sarah on Instagram to see more of Griffin and her other foster cats!
+Follow Sarah on Instagram to see more of Sarah’s incredible rescue cats!